RedTurtle/auslfe.formonline.pfgadapter/README.rst

 .. image:: http://keul.it/images/plone/auslfe.formonline.pfgadapter-0.2.0-01.png
    :alt: A custom form done using PloneFormGen

-The only required field (but you can name/configure it as you want) if an e-mail field the the user will fill with his overseer address (see below).
+The only required field (but you can name/configure it as you want) is an e-mail field end the user will fill with his overseer address (see below).

 After that you must use the new *PFG adapter*: Form Online Adapter

 Before being ready to use the form, you need to choose a place (a Folder, or a Large Folder if you think to manage a lot of requests).